kmagiera12/Happiness-Longevity/README.md

 # Code
 SmilingLong.Rmd - contains the R code used to obtain the regression model in Table 1.
 Does not require any packages to be imported.
 R version 4.2.1 (2022-06-23) -- "Funny-Looking Kid".
 Directory must be changed in order to run.

-comilescores.ipynb - contains the python code used to obtain the happiness percentage scores for each celebrity using DeepFace.
+compilescores.ipynb - contains the python code used to obtain the happiness percentage scores for each celebrity using DeepFace.
 Run in JupyterLab and requires packages: os, cv2, deepface, and matplotlib.pyplot to be imported.
 Directories must also be changed in order to run.